Introduction

 - After removing the baseboard, use a putty knife or scraper to clean any residual caulk or adhesive from the wall.
 If the adhesive is tough, a heat gun can soften it for easier removal.

 By following these best practices, you can significantly reduce the risk of wall damage during baseboard removal.
-The key is to be patient and use the right tools to gently and gradually loosen the baseboard.
-This approach ensures a smooth and damage-free process, preserving the integrity of your walls and making the task more manageable.
+The key is to be patient and use the right tools to gently loosen the baseboard, ensuring a smooth and damage-free process that preserves your walls.

 Can You Reuse Baseboards After Removal Without Damaging Wall?